Maximum penalized likelihood estimation in semiparametric capture-recapture models: Discussion

 In this paper, we focused on the case of a single nonparametric effect within each regression considered.
 However, the modeling framework also allows for the consideration of additive predictor specifications with multiple nonparametric effects.
 The same holds true when going beyond simple additive models by including interaction surfaces based on tensor product penalized splines or interaction effects based on varying coefficients.
 For given smoothing parameters, fitting such models is of a similar complexity as in this paper.
 However, determining optimal smoothing parameters based on a grid search-type optimization strategy of the cross-validation criterion will become challenging as the number of smoothing parameters increases.
+In such cases, an interesting alternative would be strategies that allow for a direct estimation of smoothing parameters as an integral part of the numerical optimisation procedures.
+In the context of penalised spline estimation, mixed model based inference has become quite popular, where the formal equivalence between mixed models and penalised splines is utilised to enable restricted marginal likelihood (REML) estimation of the smoothing parameters \citep{rup03,fah04}.
+Since REML is equivalent to marginal likelihood estimation, this approach is conceptually relatively straightforward to consider also in our model class, though deriving a corresponding algorithmic solution would require an in-depth investigation of the behaviour of the marginal likelihood and its computational approximation (e.g.\ based on Laplace approximation or similar approaches).